Summer Guide

 Kayaking & Paddleboarding

 Georgian Bay offers everything from calm evening paddles to multi-day expeditions through the 30,000 Islands.
 For beginners, stick to sheltered bays near Collingwood.
 The Blue Mountain beach offers kayak and SUP rentals for resort guests.
+For routes, rental tips, and safety advice, see our complete kayaking and paddleboarding on Georgian Bay guide.

 Swimming